poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

 \page

 {{wide

 ### The Ghostly Guardian
 * **Type**: Random NPC encounter leads to a quest
-* **Where**: Anywhere in town
+* **Where**: Starts Anywhere; Leads to Village of Tunstone

 #### Description
 A random encounter with an NPC leads to a conversation about the Village of Tunstone's woes.
 Conversation, overheard, rumor, etc.
 The Village of Tunstone has a haunted manor just outside town; inside is a harmless Imp cursed to remain close to the mansion.
-The Imp was summoned by two villiage boys who had found the Tome of Westrick while they were playing in a nearby ruin.
+The Imp was summoned by two village boys who had found the Tome of Westrick while they were playing in a nearby ruin.
 This is an old book written by a mostly incompetent mage many years ago.
 This mage did get one spell nearly right, though: Summon Imp.
 Unfortunately, the Imp summoned is also the saddest, weakest, most harmless Imp available.
 The curse can be broken by finding the book of the curse and destroying it.

 #### Read aloud to players:
 {{descriptive